FazOuard/CS-girlies-make-learning-fun/readme.md

 - **Camera:** Always follows your character, keeping the action centered—nostalgia pixel-style!

-Same concept for the rest of the frontend pages.
+Same goes for the rest of the frontend pages.